Experts in

 THE DATA I COLLECT

-I process data in order to provide legal services.
+I process personal data in order to provide legal services.
+This means any information about an individual from which that person can be identified.
 The type of information I collect includes:

 I will usually collect most information from you.
 However, I may also collect information from: